gravitational/careers/challenges/cloud/sre.md

 ### Server

 * HTTP API to retrieve the replica count of the Kubernetes Deployment
-* HTTP API to set the replica count of a the Kubernetes Deployment
+* HTTP API to set the replica count of the Kubernetes Deployment
 * HTTP API to get the list of available Deployments in the Kubernetes cluster
 * HTTP health check verifying Kubernetes connectivity
 * One or two tests that cover happy and unhappy scenarios